Last Updated on December 31, 2022

 It might seem counterintuitive to take a hot bath right before you sleep, mainly because the recommended room temperature is far below what many of us set our thermostats to.
 However, not only does a hot bath allow your muscle to relax and cause blood vessel dilation, but once you leave the tub there is a massive loss of heat throughout your body.

 Overall, once you leave a hot bath, your body temperature will be lower than it was before you entered the bath.
 To emphasize this benefit, you can towel off quickly and then stay naked until right before you go to sleep.
+Or, if possible, you could even try sleeping naked the whole night.
+There are many benefits to sleeping in the buff, which we have covered in detail here.

 What To Do If You Feel Hot At Night